JRS UK supports destitute asylum seekers across Greater London, and people in immigration detention at Heathrow.

-The centre is open in the afternoons for refugees registered with JRS to visit the JRS Shop: to collect food parcels, toiletries, enjoy a cup of tea, and, where possible, speak to a member of the JRS team for advice face-to-face.
+The centre is open Tuesdays, Wednesdays and Thursdays for refugees registered with JRS to visit the JRS Shop: to collect food parcels, toiletries, enjoy a cup of tea, and, where possible, speak to a member of the JRS team for advice face-to-face.

-A member of the JRS team will contact you to arrange a day and time for you to visit and explain the COVID-19 health & safety precautions we have in place.
+A member of the JRS team will contact you to arrange a day and time for you to visit.

 You must have an appointment to visit JRS in Wapping at this time.
-If you come without an appointment, we’re sorry but we will have to turn you away.
+If you come without an appointment, we’re sorry but we may not be able to help you.

 For more information, or to register please contact us on 020 7488 7310.
 The JRS team remains available to support you as much as possible over the phone.

-Once registered with JRS, as well as accessing the JRS Shop (by appointmnet), you can receive small hardship grants via a top-up cash card (Equals card) and regular mobile phone credit top-ups too.
+Once registered with JRS, as well as accessing the JRS Shop (by appointment), you can receive small hardship grants via a top-up cash card (Equals card) and regular mobile phone credit top-ups too.

 We continue to offer casework advice and support over the phone; as well as an emotional support & befriending scheme, where we pair you up with one of our volunteers for regular check-ins.